hucker/ten8t/README.md

 Think of Ten8t as an infrastructure "linter" for file systems, databases, and documents.
 It enables quick rule setup with Python data or JSON output for python/web integration.
-Examples with `streamlit`, `typer`, `rich`, `FastAPI` and `textual` demonstrate low-friction development.
-While "standard" rules are available, writing custom Python verifications is straightforward.
-Ten8t supports custom pass/fail checks organized with many attributes for precise filtering control.
+Examples with `streamlit`, `typer`, `rich`, `FastAPI`, `uv run` and `textual` demonstrate low-friction development.
+While "standard" rules are available, writing custom Python verifications is straightforward. `Ten8t` supports custom pass/fail checks organized with many attributes for precise filtering control.
 Its design works for both small projects and complex systems, making basic tests easy while remaining extensible through standard Python.